-Inhabits Middle Heights of the mountains.
 Bivoltine, flying in April-May and autumn.
 Polyphagous on low plants.
-Anatolian-Iranian, with Euroriental range.

 Super-family: PYRALOIDEA Family: PYRALIDAE

 Though following Marion (1954) in the order of the groups, I do not follow him in elevating them from sub-family to family rank, since confusion will result from restricting the application of the above family name to one, and that almost the smallest, of the six main groups.